hstatsep-js/sep11-freedom-project/tool/learning-log.md

   });
 ```
 I am still trying to find better audio files, because the ones I have right now are pretty boring

+3/1/2024

+Since I have learned how to use

 <!--